sergejsha/csv/README.md

 - and `Csv.toCvsText(): String`

- Feel free to open PRs for features you miss, please remember keeping API minimalistic, predictable and self-explanatory.
+Feel free to open PRs for features you miss, please remember though keeping API minimalistic, predictable and self-explanatory.

 # Usage